The Nine Yards

 The Nine Yards is the debut studio album by American rapper Paperboy.
-It was released on January 26, 1993 through Next Plateau Entertainment.
-Production was handled by Rhythm D, with Aaron Clark, Dave Ferguson and John Ferguson serving as executive producers.
+It was released on January 26, 1993, through Next Plateau Entertainment.
+The album was produced by Rhythm D, with Aaron Clark, Dave Ferguson and John Ferguson serving as executive producers.
 It features guest appearances from Rhythm D and Angela Dauphiney.
 The album peaked at number 48 on the US Billboard 200 and number 26 on the Top R&B/Hip-Hop Albums.
-It was certified Gold by the Recording Industry Association of America on June 22, 1993 for selling 500,000 units in the United States.
+It was certified Gold by the Recording Industry Association of America on June 22, 1993, for selling 500,000 units in the United States.
 Its lead single, "Ditty", reached number 10 on the Billboard Hot 100 and achieved Platinum status by the RIAA.

+Critical reception

+The Los Angeles Times wrote that "Johnson, in his punchy, machine-gun rap style, spins hard-edged tales of life in the ghetto, riddled with clever, insightful observations, floating on funky beats."